-During the session I touched on this integral concept of leaving no-one behind and below I list four steps that could help civil society organisations ensure that no-one is left behind, in terms of staff, volunteers, beneficiaries and/or other service users.
+During the session Precious touched on this integral concept of leaving no-one behind, and below is listed the four steps that could help civil society organisations ensure that no-one is left behind, in terms of staff, volunteers, beneficiaries and/or other service users.

 1)Examine and analyse who is at risk of being left behind in your organisation, and most importantly, why these people are at risk.
 Consider some of the following major drivers:

-2) Empower those who are left behind or at risk of being left behind
+2) Share power with those who are most at risk of being left behind

 Analyse each stakeholder group –– the needs of each group will be unique although there may be areas of overlap.
-Most importantly, seek the views of your groups wherever possible and empower them by amplifying their voices.
+Most importantly, seek the views of your groups wherever possible and amplifying their views and voices.